 He was unstoppable on the break.
 Like LeBron today, you do not take a charge from Sir Charles if you are sane.
 And he wasn’t just running.
 He could lead the break, too.
 He could pass at his size and position better than almost anyone in history.
 He could make the outlet pass like no one’s business.
 Heck, he could make the fancy passes too, behind the back or even through the legs too.

 While short, he wasn’t out-sized on defense, either.
 He could hold his own with almost anyone on the block, since he was so strong.
 While he wasn’t a great shot blocker, he averaged about 1 per game.
 And being small also had its advantages – he recorded more steals than almost any power forward I can think of.

 The one regret for Charles is his lack of a title – he never won a title or even reached a finals with the Sixers.
 He led several playoff runs, with teammates like Julius Erving, Hersey Hawkins, Mo Cheeks, and Ron Anderson playing key roles.
 But he never made it all the way.
 He eventually complained his way out of the city, in true Chuck fashion, requesting a trade after a very disappointing season.
 He had a lot of talent around him too – after he left, everything went downhill.
 The Sixers became a laughingstock for years, eventually reaching the bottom for long enough to rebuild.
 That Charles left the franchise in the dumps only means so much though – you can argue there was nothing left that he could accomplish with the roster.
 What he actually contributed during his time – 6 playoff runs and amazing statistics – vaults Chuck up to number 4 on my list.

-Topics: Charles Barkley
+Tags: Charles Barkley